 Placental Abruption

 Placental abruption, simply put, is when the placenta detaches from the uterine wall.
 This restricts blood flow, resulting in not enough oxygen getting to the baby.
 This can result in fetal death without immediate medical intervention.
 Placental abruption is more likely to happen towards the middle or end of a pregnancy, with the force of the impact tearing a placenta from a uterine wall with little to no effort.
-It can also occur from a violent force of a lap belt, steering wheel, or air bag on the stomach.
+It can also occur from the violent force of a lap belt, steering wheel, or airbag on the stomach.
 This study shows that this pregnancy complication occurs in 1-5% of minor crashes and 20-50% of major motor vehicle accidents involving expecting mothers.

 Uterine Rupture